 - Remove the pan with jars from the oven.
 Carefully (the jars are HOT) wipe off any baked-on batter or crumbs from the rims of the jars.
 Place a lid and ring on each jar and screw on firmly.
 Lids should “click” sealed in about 15 minutes.

-- Store at room temperature for at least 1 month.
+- Store at room temperature for up to 1 week.